splorp/npds-tracker-server/readme.md

 + [GH] New `<server-noun/>` and `<server-verb/>` template tags because grammar
 + [GH] New `<hit-counter-noun/>` and `<validate-time-noun/>` template tags because grammar
 + [GH] Standardized template tag naming for `<tracker-host/>` and `<tracker-name/>`
++ [GH] Changed date formatting to use full day and month names

 ### 0.1.37 — 18 December 2012